 - A company that stands behind their employees

-Some of these qualities are very general, but can provide ample ground for being able to integrate into your answer and have it be accurate.
-Often times the interviewer will ask, “What are the top 3 things you look for in a job?”
+Some of these qualities are very general but can provide ample ground for being able to integrate into your answer and have it be accurate.
+Often the interviewer will ask, “What are the top 3 things you look for in a job?”
 And you can absolutely use some of the qualities above.
-But sometimes job related questioning is different than company related questioning.
-You’ll need to use your best judgement to determine what the interviewer is looking for.
+But sometimes job-related questioning is different than company-related questioning.
+You’ll need to use your best judgment to determine what the interviewer is looking for.

 3 Good Example Answers To “What Do You Look For In A Company?”

-Here’s some example answers that take into account the types of qualities that you might be looking for in a company.
+Here’s some example answers that consider the types of qualities that you might be looking for in a company.
 Use these as a structure for building your own targeted answer depending on the type of company you are applying to.

-“I look for three qualities: upward mobility, a growing industry and a company that has honest missions.
+“I look for three qualities: upward mobility, growing industry, and a company that has honest missions.
 If I had to simplify what I was looking for in a company, that would be it.”

 “I look for the ability to grow with a company, a company that values collaboration and wants to change the world.”